Is Guaranteed Publicity Ethical?

 If you dig into the articles that claim that guaranteed publicity is wrong, bad, and peak wickedness not seen upon the earth since Sodom and Gomorrah were destroyed, they often contain points we agree with.
 For example, one blog post says, "Paying a journalist under the table to write about a company or a product is the signal of an inexperienced, desperate, or unethical PR agency."
 Another blog post states, "When a brand or PR representative pays a rogue news media contributor to publish content under the guise that it is earned media, they are engaged in payola."

-We agree 100%, which is why we don't pay journalists or publications in order to get PR for our clients.
+We agree 100%, which is why we don't pay journalists or publications to get PR for our clients.

 However, we disagree with statements like, "Authentic 'earned media' should be the aim of PR but coverage should never be guaranteed."